Tengbo-Yu/robotwin/policy/openpi/README.md

 conda deactivate
 source .venv/bin/activate
 # At this point, you should be in the (openpi) environment
-pip install portalocker tabulate yacs iopath fvcore cd ../../third_party/pytorch3d_simplified/ pip install .
+uv pip install portalocker tabulate yacs iopath fvcore cd ../../third_party/pytorch3d_simplified/ export PYTORCH3D_NO_EXTENSION=1 # no CUDA uv pip install .
 # if error:
 python setup.py install
 pip uninstall pytorch3d